kogby/LaTeX_Workshop/README.md

 ## Templates

 This repository contains LaTeX templates for slides and resumes.
-These templates have been curated and modified to provide simplicity, flexibility, and completeness.
+I created them by modifying existing templates to suit my requirements.
 They are designed to be easily refactored, customized, and adapted for various use cases.

 #### The template has following Features which I believe is important when making one.